matt23654/matt23654.github.io/README.md

 - **Not Too Difficult**: It strikes a balance between being challenging enough to test reasoning skills and being solvable by smaller models.
 - **Distinct from Traditional Math**: It deviates from standard math problems, making it a valuable tool for assessing a model's ability to generalize and adapt.
 - **Existing Projects**: TinyZero and Mini-R1 already provide a baseline with detailed code and training costs.
 It would make sense to stick with this problem for enhancing a distill to provide a good base of comparison.

+In this version of the countdown problem, we stick to the version introduced by Jiayi-Pan where the assistant has to reach a target number (e.g. 2) by combining a list of other numbers (e.g. 4, 4, 1) using basic arithmetic operations (+, -, *, /).

 ## Challenges in Training a Reasoning Distill Model